by Melissa Sornik, LCSW

 What is Twice Exceptionality?

 Twice exceptionality is not a diagnosis; it is a conceptual way of identifying, understanding, and supporting the social, emotional and academic needs of a uniquely gifted learner.
-Twice-exceptional students demonstrate superior ability in one or more areas (specific academics, intellectual ability, creativity, leadership, visual or performing arts) and one or more social, emotional or academic challenge(s) caused by a neurobiological disorder (ADHD, Dyslexia, Autism), or an emotional, sensory or learning disability.
+Twice-exceptional students demonstrate high/superior ability in one or more areas (specific academics, intellectual ability, creativity, leadership, visual or performing arts) and one or more social, emotional or academic challenge(s) caused by a neurobiological disorder (such as ADHD, Dyslexia, Autism), executive functioning, and/or an emotional, sensory or learning disability.

-Twice exceptionality can be difficult to understand and identify because most twice exceptional kids use their strengths to compensate for what they can’t do.
+Twice exceptionality can be difficult to understand and identify because most twice exceptional individuals use their strengths to compensate for what they can’t do.
 When that happens, their abilities and disabilities mask each other, resulting in average performance or underachievement.
-Behavior problems may also occur due to underlying stress, boredom, frustration and lack of motivation.
-When 2e kids don’t get the supports and interventions they need, and more often than not are identified by their deficits rather than their strengths, the result is learned helplessness and low self-esteem.
+Some are identified as gifted and at some point may exhibit challenging behaviors or inconsistent performance when they can no longer compensate for an underlying and unidentified disability.
+Some are identified as learning disabled because they are not meeting expected academic or social/emotional expectations.
+Subsequently, they do not receive opportunities to demonstrate their strengths and abilities.
+Behavioral challenges may also occur due to underlying stress, boredom, frustration and lack of motivation.
+When 2e learners don’t get the supports and interventions they need, and more often than not are identified by their deficits rather than their strengths, the result may be oppositional behavior, learned helplessness and low self-esteem.

 Other Gifted/2e Characteristics

 Typical gifted/2e characteristics also include sensory sensitivity, asynchronous (uneven) development, and perfectionism.
-Many gifted/2e kids hate labels in their clothes and seams in their socks, are sensitive to loud noises, and are picky eaters due to sensitivity to smells, tastes, and textures of particular foods.
+Many gifted/2e individuals hate labels in their clothes and seams in their socks, are sensitive to loud noises, and are picky eaters due to sensitivity to smells, tastes, and textures of particular foods.
 Asynchronous development among skills including intellect, emotional maturity and physical development often underlie surface problems of inconsistency in social skills and academic performance.
-Perfectionism may lead to unrealistic expectations and the unwillingness to try something new for fear of failure.
+Understanding the impact of asynchrony between intellectual and social/emotional development is critical because precocious intellectual development may actually hinder the development of social/emotional development.
+An example of this would be argumentative or rigid thinking based upon intellectual knowledge/fact gathering without consideration of the perspectives of others.
+Therefore, it is important to simultaneously promote and support and develop both intellectual and emotional intelligence.
+Perfectionism, a common trait among gifted and 2e individuals may lead to unrealistic expectations and the unwillingness to try something new for fear of failure.

 What Types of Accommodations Should be Provided for 2e Learners?

 Each of the students described in this article would benefit from a 2e approach to intervention in which they would be provided with enrichment opportunities to challenge their areas of strength, and support and skill-building for areas of difficulty.
-One of the key concepts of 2e is to promote success by focusing on what kids can do, rather than on what they can’t do.
+One of the key concepts of 2e is to promote success by focusing on what these learners can do, including a variety of ways in which they can demonstrate subject mastery, rather than simply focusing on what they can’t do.
 Changing the focus from disability to ability makes sense for high-potential learners and promotes success that in turn, fosters good self-esteem and self-efficacy.
 Areas of difficulty should be supported, but they should not be the main focus.

 Parents Are Our Children’s Best Advocates

-Parents of 2e kids will likely recognize many of the characteristics and situations described in this article and may be experiencing feelings of confusion, frustration and doubt about their kids’ abilities.
+Parents of 2e individuals will likely recognize many of the characteristics and situations described in this article and may be experiencing feelings of confusion, frustration and doubt about their children’s abilities.
 Yet, parents are usually the most accurate at identifying their gifted/2e children, especially when it comes to knowing their strengths.
-Negative issues such as inappropriate behavior or underachievement may cause parents to question their own judgment and second-guess themselves, particularly when dealing with educators and mental health professionals regarding issues of identification, diagnosis and appropriate intervention.
+Negative issues such as inappropriate behavior or underachievement may cause parents to question their own judgment and second-guess themselves, particularly when dealing with educators and mental health professionals regarding issues of identification, diagnosis and appropriate interventions.

 There is no doubt that parenting a 2e child is a challenging experience, but with insight, understanding, and the intuition 2e parents usually possess it is also incredibly rewarding.